b3ll/Motion/README.md

 # Performance

-Motion is pretty dang fast (especially on Apple Silicon!), leveraging some manual Swift optimization / specialization as well as SIMD it's capable of executing 5000 `SpringAnimation<SIMD64<Double>>` in **~100ms** on an iPhone 12 Pro (that's 320,000 springs!!).
-For smaller types like `CGFloat`, it can do the same thing in **~0.06ms**.
+Motion is pretty dang fast (especially on Apple Silicon!), leveraging some manual Swift optimization / specialization as well as SIMD it's capable of executing 5000 `SpringAnimation<SIMD64<Double>>` in **~130ms** on an iPhone 12 Pro (that's 320,000 springs at 0.4 microseconds per spring!!).
+For smaller types like `CGFloat`, it can do the same thing in **~1ms**.

 Is it as fast as it could be?
-Faster than some C++ or C implementation?
-No idea.
+Faster than some hand-optimized C++ or C implementation?
+Probably not.
 That being said, it's definitely fast enough for interactions on devices and rarely (if ever) will be the bottleneck.
+I'm also still no SIMD expert, so if anyone has some tips, I'm sure it can go faster!

-In short: SIMD go brrrrrrrrrrrrrrrrrrrrrrr
+**tl;dr**: SIMD go brrrrrrrrrrrrrrrrrrrrrrr

 If you'd like benchmark Motion on your own device, simply run the following from within the `Benchmark` folder: